-We benchmark the wetting boundary condition by investigating the equilibrium position of a particle at a liquid-fluid interface for a range of prescribed contact angles, as shown in figure \ref{fig:WettingBenchmark}.
+We benchmarked the wetting boundary condition by investigating the equilibrium position of a particle at a liquid-fluid interface for a range of prescribed contact angles, as shown in figure \ref{fig:WettingBenchmark}.
 For this benchmark, the viscosity of the two fluids was set to be equal.
-The fluid parameters were chosen such that the Ohnesorge number, which characterizes the ratio between the interfacial forces and the viscous forces, was $Oh=\eta/\sqrt{\rho R_p\sigma}=0.075$.
+The fluid parameters were chosen such that the Ohnesorge number, which characterises the ratio between the interfacial forces and the viscous forces, was $\mathrm{Oh}=\eta/\sqrt{\rho_f R_p\sigma}=0.075$.
 Initially, the particle was positioned exactly halfway across the liquid-fluid interface.
-Gravity is neglected.
-As the simulation evolves, the capillary force acts on the particle and the particle moves upward (when $\theta_p>90^\circ$) or downward (when $\theta_p<90^\circ$) until the interface is horizontal around the particle and there is no net capillary force on the particle.
-The equilibrium vertical position at which the particle settles relative to the position of the interface is a function of the contact angle.
-Thus, by measuring the final position of the particle's center of mass, we obtain the actual (measured) contact angle between the particle and the lower fluid and compare it with the prescribed contact angle to test the implementation of the wetting boundary condition.
+Gravity was neglected.
+As the simulation evolved, the capillary force shifted the particle upward (when $\theta_p>90^\circ$) or downward (when $\theta_p<90^\circ$) until the interface relaxed back to its equilibrium shape and there was no net capillary force on the particle.
+By measuring the final position reached by the centre of the particle, we can obtain the actual measured contact angle between the particle and the lower fluid and compare it with the prescribed contact angle to test the implementation of the wetting boundary condition.
 Based on circular geometry, the measured angle (in radians) is related to the centre of the particle according to

 where $z_p$ is the final vertical position of the particle's centre of mass and $z_\mathrm{int}$ is the position of the liquid-fluid interface.